NativeScript/docs-v7/core-concepts/angular-navigation.md

 > Note: You can set `pageTransition="none"` to disable the transition.

-You can also do this through code using the `RotuerExtensions` class:
+You can also do this through code using the `RouterExtensions` class:

 {%snippet router-page-transition-code%}